 - 50 g icing sugar (powdered sugar)

 - Sift the flours together.

-- Beat the butter and sugar together in a large bowl until thoroughly mixed and light and pale.
+- Beat the butter and sugar together in a large bowl with a wooden spoon until thoroughly mixed and light and pale.
+A minute will do.

-- Using a wooden spoon, stir in the vanilla or any flavouring you prefer.
+- Stir in the vanilla or any flavouring you prefer.